 PRTG Manual: REST Dell EMC LUN Sensor

 The REST Dell EMC LUN sensor monitors a logical unit number (LUN) on a Dell EMC storage system via the Representational State Transfer (REST) application programming interface (API).
-Dell EMC systems that provide a REST API are EMC Unity Family, EMC Unity All Flash, EMC Unity Hybrid, and EMC UnityVSA.

 - Dutch: REST Dell EMC LUN

-- French: LUN EMC REST Dell
+- French: LUN Dell EMC REST

 - German: REST Dell EMC LUN